gerasimovav76/pdsnd_github/README.md

 Bikeshare USA Udacity Project

 ### Description
-The project provides some insights regarding bikeshare in USA
+The project provides some insights regarding bikeshare in USA in Chicago, New York and Washington

 ### Files used
 bikeshare.py - python code